 - Performance of supervised mentored interpretation of 150 cases of cardiac CT (including 50 non-contrast CT)

 - Viewing 25 live recorded cases

-After the course, you would have to visit a CT department locally or come to Harefield Hospital to participate in performance and reporting of 25 live cases (called on-site training), which isn't provided during training itself by most such courses.
+After the course, you would have to visit a CT department locally or come to Harefield Hospital or Imperial College to participate in performance and reporting of 25 live cases (called on-site training), which isn't provided during the course itself (which is not provided by most such courses).
 The process of applying and obtaining BSCI or SCCT level two certification would be explained during the course.

 Can I commute to the course venue?

 Although you can easily commute to the course venue, the course is very intensive mostly starting at 8am and ending 6pm.
 It is advisable that you stay at the venue itself or close by.
 We have negotiated a suitable tariff for accommodation with the venue.

 What resources are available to learn more about cardiac CT?